tutyamxx/CookieMonsta-Discord-BOT/README.md

 * If you have Windows, sorry.
 Might work, but 100% I had trouble running it on Windows.

-## You need Node.JS installed on your machine, also npm (Node Package Manager).
-After you installed them, install these in the BOT folder.
-I suggest you run these commands from start to the end.
+## You need NPM (Node Package Manager) and Node.JS.
+After that, install these in the bot folder:

 ```
 sudo npm install -g node-gyp